gaac510/bd-jupyter-spark/README.md

   Dockerfile*](https://github.com/jupyter/docker-stacks/tree/main/pyspark-notebook)
-  and [the official *all-spark-notebook Dockerfile*](https://github.com/jupyter/docker-stacks/tree/main/all-spark-notebook) with slight modifications which are:
+  and [the official *all-spark-notebook Dockerfile*](https://github.com/jupyter/docker-stacks/tree/main/all-spark-notebook) with slight modifications which include:

   * Change the *pyspark-notebook Dockerfile* to build from `jupyter/scipy-notebook:python-3.8` which had Python version 3.8.13.
-  * Also change the *pyspark-notebook Dockerfile* to use OpenJDK version 8.
+  * Also change the *pyspark-notebook Dockerfile* to use OpenJDK version8.
   * The *all-spark* image was then built using the custom-built *pyspark* image with the above modification.